top of page

 Social Media Roundtable

-As part of the All-Party-Parliamentary Group on eating disorders, Dump the Scales has been invited to give evidence at the Roundtable Discussion on the Impact of Social Media and Online Platforms on Eating Disorders.
+As part of the All-Party-Parliamentary Group on Eating Disorders, Dump the Scales has been invited to give evidence at the Roundtable Discussion on the Impact of Social Media and Online Platforms on Eating Disorders.

 We will be bringing together experts from across the eating disorder field, and from the health, policy, advocacy and technology sectors to shape actionable recommendations which will help inform future policy and the Online Safety Bill.

 But we want to hear from people with lived experience about how social media has affected your recovery.
-Please let us know your thoughts in the short survey below.

 • Instagram